 - Trade agreements, tariffs, and duties set internationally

 - Total US national debt and annual budget deficits

 History of the Euro to Dollar Exchange Rate

-Thank you for reading this guide to understanding the EUR/USD exchange rate, factors that influence it, and the history over the past 10 years.
+Thank you for reading this guide to understanding the Euro to Dollar exchange rate, factors that influence it, and the history over the past 10 years.
 To continue learning and advancing your career, these additional resources will be helpful: